noxouille/blog/_posts/2020-10-25-mech-keebs-hobby.md

 Also because desoldering sucks!

 I was hesitating to get a HKKB layout, because it looked so cool when I see every HKKB owner posting their keyboard.
+Although it will have a familiar looks of the HKKB lite I owned, everything about it will be different and tailored to my taste, also it feels more exclusive!
 What about the color of the case? and the material? which [mounting styles](https://thomasbaart.nl/2019/04/07/cheat-sheet-custom-keyboard-mounting-styles/)?

 As of today, I have finally bought the DIY kit of TFV2 from kbdfans.